Pediatric Dentistry

 Treatment for Large Cavities (Root Canal Treatment, Extraction)

-If the cavity is large and has reached the nerve, root canal treatment is necessary.
-Root canal treatment involves removing the infected nerve, disinfecting and cleaning the canal, and sealing it with medication.
-Root canal treatment for baby teeth differs from that for permanent teeth, as it considers root resorption and the impact on subsequent permanent teeth.
+If a cavity is large and has reached the nerve, root canal treatment becomes necessary.
+This involves removing the nerve infected by bacteria, disinfecting and cleaning the root canal, and then sealing it with medication.
+Note that root canal treatment for primary teeth differs from that of permanent teeth, as it must account for root resorption and the impact on the succeeding permanent teeth.

 The root canal treatment procedure is as follows: